2019 Dates: May 12, Jun 9, Jul 14, Aug 11, Sep 15, Oct 13

 - Eligibility: Open to the public, all ages (kid-friendly, under 18 with an adult).
 Signed JRGC Liability Waiver required.

 - Schedule: Matches will be scheduled the 2nd Sunday of each month.
 Setup 8:00am; Match Starts 9:00am.
 Competitors are free to stop by and compete at their leisure.
 Shooting will be available until mid-afternoon or after everyone has had their fill of fun!

-- Cost: Members $5.00 per shooter per firearm, Non-Members $10.00 for first firearm, $5.00 for each firearm after.
+- Cost: Members $5.00 per shooter per firearm; Non-Members $10.00 for first firearm, $5.00 for each additional firearm.
 Juniors free with paid adult.

 - 4 Classes: (1) Benchrest-class/No Limits Rifle, (2) Hunting-class Rifle with 9-Power Maximum Scope, (3) Handgun with Optics, and (4) Handguns with Iron Sights.
 Bipods, front rests or front sand bags permitted.
 Shooter must support the rifle’s butt stock in his shoulder.
 22 LR cartridges only.
 Any firearm damaging targets will be removed from the firing line.
 Eye protection and empty chamber indicators required.